zulip/github-actions-zulip/send-message/README.md

 ### `api-key`

 **Required** [API key](https://zulip.com/api/api-keys) used to interact with the Zulip API.
 You can get an API key through Zulip's web interface.
+You should store the API key [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### `email`